Eric Corriel Studios

 Excite Bikes is an interactive light installation that brings the classic video game experience into reality Shown at the Red Hook Crit, Brooklyn, New York

 Inspired by classic racing video games such as F-Zero, Excitebike, R.C.
-Pro-Am, Super Mario Kart, Super Off Road and others, Excite Bikes adds another dimension to the classic video game experience by mapping game elements onto a real race course with real bike riders.
-As cyclists ride over interactive “racetime” graphics they change state, both visually and aurally.
+Pro-Am, Super Mario Kart, Super Off Road and others, Excite Bikes adds another dimension to the classic video game experience by mapping game elements onto an IRL race course.
+As cyclists ride over interactive, video game-inspired graphics, they activate new visual and aural states that are seen and heard by riders and spectators alike.

 Nighttime photograph of a racing cyclist, hands raised in victory, on the right side of the frame, riding towards a finish line, out of sight on the left side of the frame.
 In the middle of the race course is a multicolored, striped rectangle that the cyclist is about to ride over.